Gmail confidential mode is not confidential

 - If you password-protect an email, Google can link your recipient's phone number with their email address.

-All these facts combined make Gmail's confidential mode more a privacy-intrusive feature than a privacy-protecting feature.
+All these facts combined make Gmail's new feature a privacy-intrusive one rather than a privacy-protecting feature.

-The confidentiality expected by the users is not achieved because the emails sent via confidential mode are not inaccessible by third parties.
-The EFF states that this increases the risk for the users as they may send private information via confidential mode, which they wouldn't have sent with a normal email, falsely believing that the data is secured with encryption.
+The confidentiality expected by the users is not achieved because the emails are still fully accessible by third parties.
+The EFF states that this increases the risk for the users as they may send private information via confidential mode, which they wouldn't have sent via a normal email, falsely believing that the data is secured with encryption.

 Why does confidentiality require encryption?